GoogleCloudPlatform/chef-google-compute/README.md

     Backend buckets allow you to use Google Cloud Storage buckets with HTTP(S)
     load balancing.
-    An HTTP(S) load balancing can direct traffic to specified URLs to a backend bucket rather than a backend service.
+    An HTTP(S) load balancer can direct traffic to specified URLs to a backend bucket rather than a backend service.
 It can send requests for static content to a Cloud Storage bucket and requests for dynamic content